 5. Don’t Forget to Include Numbers

 Your job application is your one-time shot to impress the hiring manager and get the job you’ve been searching for.
-Take your time to create a well-rounded resume and don’t only include worthless descriptions.
+Take your time to create a well-rounded resume.
+A well-rounded resume omits worthless descriptions.

 Back up your stories or examples by facts and numbers.
 The bigger the numbers, the more impressed the recruiters.
 Also, focus on your individual impact on the companies you’ve worked for in the past.
 What changes did you propose and how did you implement them?